rschristopher/ischristtrue.com/src/modern-views/free-will.md

  [divided the
  Pharisees, Sadducees, and Essenes](https://classicalchristianity.com/2011/02/15/on-predestination/).

-One of the earliest debates of free will within Christianity was the
+One of the earliest Christian free will debates was the
  [Pelagian Controversy](https://tabletalkmagazine.com/article/2020/09/augustine-and-the-pelagian-controversy/).
 And despite the conventional wisdom that
  [St. Augustine](https://en.wikipedia.org/wiki/Saint_Augustine)